Women in Church history: Monarchs from the Middle Ages to Post-Reformation

 The Reformation swept through Europe during the 16th Century.
 The excommunication of Protestants by leaders of the Roman Catholic Church ended centuries of unity among Western Christendom.
 The refusal of Pope Clement VI to grant an annulment in the marriage of King Henry VIII to Catherine of Aragon saw Henry establish himself as supreme governor of the church in England.
 Mary I of England, was his eldest daughter.
 She succeeded the throne and executed her Protestant half-sister Lady Jane Grey who has been called the Nine Day Queen.
 Mary was the daughter of Catherine of Aragon, and thus remained loyal to Rome and sought to restore the Roman Church in England.
 Her re-establishment of Roman Catholicism was reversed after her death in 1558 by her successor and younger half-sister, Elizabeth I. Rivalry emerged between Elizabeth and the Catholic Mary Queen of Scots, finally settled with the execution of Mary in 1587.
 The religion of an heir or monarch's spouse complicated intermarriage between royal houses through coming centuries.

 Consorts of the Holy Roman Emperors were given the title of Holy Roman Empress.
-The throne was reserved for males, though women such as Theophanu and Maria Theresa of Austria, controlled the power and served as de facto Empresses regnant.
-The powerful Maria Theresa acquired her right to the throne of the Habsburg monarchy by means of the Pragmatic Sanction of 1713, allowing for female succession—but had to fight the War of the Austrian Succession to secure her right to reign.
+The throne was reserved for males, though women such as Theophanu and Maria Theresa of Austria controlled the power and served as de facto Empresses regnant.
+The powerful Maria Theresa acquired her right to the throne of the Habsburg monarchy by means of the Pragmatic Sanction of 1713, allowing for female succession—but she had to fight the War of the Austrian Succession to secure her right to reign.
 Following victories, her husband, Francis Stephen, was chosen as Holy Roman Emperor in 1745, confirming Maria Theresa's status as a European leader.
 A liberal-minded autocrat, she was a patron of sciences and education and sought to alleviate the suffering of the serfs.
 On religion she pursued a policy of cujus regio, ejus religio, keeping Catholic observance at court and frowning on Judaism and Protestantism—but the ascent of her son as co-regnant Emperor saw restrictions placed on the power of the Church in the Empire.
 She reigned for 40 years, and had 16 children including Marie-Antoinette, the ill-fated Queen of France.